Gnadhi/nextjs-stater/README.md

-# Next.js using TypeScript + Tailwind CSS Template
+# Next.js starter template with TypeScript, Tailwind CSS and Prettier all ready configured